mirswamp/swamp-scarf-io/perlJSON/README-HASHTOJSON.md

 ```

 #### BUGDATA
-BugData contains information on one BugInstance from the SCARF file.
+BugData contains information on one BugInstance from the JSON-SCARF file.
 All items listed as required should always be present in the data structure.
-Other items listed are not required, but can be included and written to SCARF.
+Other items listed are not required, but can be included and written to JSON-SCARF.
 ```
 {
     BugGroup => GROUPVALUE,